PronkLJ/crx10ial/README.md

 In combination with the FANUC ROS2 node, these packages can control the physical robot as well.

 Tested in ROS2 Humble Hawksbill.
+> [!NOTE]
-For physical control of the robot, the robot controller must have ROS 2 Package (S568).
+> For physical control of the robot, the robot controller must have ROS 2 Package (S568).

+> [!NOTE]
+> To include the softgripper fingers, [its repository](https://github.com/PronkLJ/softgripper) also has to be cloned and sourced.

 ## Content
 This repository currently includes the following packages: